-When the candidate then talks about past frustrations, he reveals details about his personality, diplomacy skills and ability to work on teams.
+This is a good follow-up to your question about motivation.
+When the candidate talks about past frustrations, they reveal details about their personality, diplomacy skills, and ability to work on teams.

-Does the candidate answer by discussing minor irritations – or ways that he successfully resolved serious conflicts over time, budgets, or priorities?
+Does the candidate answer by discussing minor irritations—or ways that they successfully resolved serious conflicts over time, budgets, or priorities?
 The latter are candidates who have positive intelligence.

 8. Tell me about the toughest negotiation you’ve ever been in.

-Every job involves negotiation, and this question yields insight, not only in their direct negotiation skills, but also how the job seeker navigates difficult situations, Marx says.
+Every job involves negotiation, and this question yields insight, not only in their direct negotiation skills, but also how the job seeker navigates difficult situations.

-The best negotiators answer this question by laying out both sides of the problem and then explaining how they aligned the issues or followed a process to a mutually-agreeable solution.
+The best negotiators answer this great interview question by laying out both sides of the problem and then explaining how they aligned the issues or followed a process to a mutually-agreeable solution.

-9. How do you involve your staff when an important company strategy decision needed to be made?
+9. How did you involve your staff when an important company strategy decision needed to be made?

-How the job seeker involves his staff — via written communication, one-on-one or in a group setting — tells you a lot about their management style.
+How the job seeker involves their staff—via written communication, one-on-one, or in a group setting—tells you a lot about their management style.

 10. Where do you see yourself in five years?

-With this question, it’s not what the candidate says but how she says it that’s important, says Joey V. Price, CEO of Jumpstart HR, a managed HR services firm in Washington, D.C.
+With this question, it’s not what the candidate says but how they say it that’s important.

-Interviewing is both an art and a science, and with enough preparation, you can reap the rewards in the form of an awesome new hire who’s eager to join your team.
+Interviewing is both an art and a science, and with enough preparation you can reap the rewards in the form of an awesome new hire who’s eager to join your team.
 But having the right questions only helps if you first have the right applicants.
-As an industry-leader, Monster has been delivering qualified job seekers to employers for decades — and now it’s your turn.
-As you look to fill your next position, find out how you can post your job for free and get your hiring process off on the right track.
+As you look to fill your next position, post your job for free and get your hiring process off on the right track.